websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/container-lifecycle-and-api.md

 ## API

-The container entry point scans the following container folders for files and uses those files to configure the container, Tomcat, and DXP and to act on DXP.
+The container entry point scans the following container folders for files and uses those files to configure the container, Tomcat, and Liferay and to act on Liferay.

 * `/mnt/liferay`
 * `/user/local/liferay/scripts`